oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

   value: prod,k8s,oauth2
 ```

 We are going to build the `gateway` and `store` in a continuous integration workflow with CircleCI.

 ## Set up CI for JHipster with CircleCI

-First, create the CircleCI cofniguration for the `store` microservice and the `gateway`.
+First, create the CircleCI configuration for the `store` microservice and the `gateway`.

 ```shell
 cd store